 When the plates are thinner it enables the user to load more plates on to their barbell and keeps the weight nearer to the centre of the bar.
 This is beneficial for squatting and deadlifting as keeping the weight close to the centre means less bend on the bar and less whip.
-Less whip means that the user remains more stable thus making it safer.
+Less whip means that the user remains more stable, thus making it safer.

+When it comes to whether or not calibrated plates are worth it.
 Consider the kind of gym members you have and how they lift.
 If many lift big numbers then calibrated plates could be a worthwhile investment.

 HOW DID THE USE OF CALIBRATED PLATES COME ABOUT?

 As we know, calibrated plates tend to be favoured by the powerlifting community, primarily due to the extreme amount of weight being lifted and the requirement for accuracy of that weight on the lifter’s barbell.

 The sport of powerlifting itself did not become mainstream until the 1950’s where it derived from ‘odd lifts’.
 Odd lift competitions comprised of a great many exercises with each exercise having a ‘three attempt’ format.
 You can read more about the history of strength sports here.

 Bob Hoffman of the York Barbell Company hosted and funded the first unofficial World Championship for powerlifting in 1971.
 Only two countries took part, the USA and the UK.
 Other countries seemed reluctant to compete due to the inconsistencies with the regulations and the format of the competition.